theCreedo/Credit-Writer/README.md

 ## What's next for Credit Writer
 In the future, we hope to format the data better to send more accurate set lists to SOCAN.
 Using noise reducing algorithms, we can easily remove data that isn't relevant to the venue's festivals/concerts

+## Awards
+- Awarded "Best Use of SOCAN API" at SXSW Hackathon 2017
+- Awarded "Best Use of MapQuest" at SXSW Hackathon 2017